vanadaloha/select-to-dial/README.md

 What is this?
 =============

+*** right now this is Work-In-Progress.
+The program is a mock-up, instead of dialing it will only display a message box with the phone number it would dial ***

 This single source file is all the code you will need to create a small Java desktop application to dial any phone number shown on your screen using Aloha.

 Build